-- ◆ Cal Poly Pomona: Social and cultural issues, history and religion related to international destinations, personal power, leadership styles, personal and organizational change management. - Cal Poly San Luis Obispo: Team building, communication skills and personal assessment. - Fresno State: Emotional intelligence, criminology and national leadership issues. - UC Davis: Conflict management, facilitative leadership, economics, local and state government.
+- Cal Poly Pomona: Social and cultural issues, history and religion related to international destinations, personal power, leadership styles, personal and organizational change management. - ◆ Cal Poly San Luis Obispo: Team building, communication skills and personal assessment. - ◆ Fresno State: Emotional intelligence, criminology and national leadership issues. - UC Davis: Conflict management, facilitative leadership, economics, local and state government.

-Q >> Is there a tuition or cost for participating in CALP?
+Q >> What is the tuition cost for participating in CALP?

 Donations from individuals, businesses, organizations and fundraising events allow the foundation to fund the more than \$50,000 cost for each participant.
+The fellow is expected to pay a one-time \$1,000 materials fee.